Udemy Business Privacy Statement

 When a User is given access to the UB services by the Administrator, a User may set up an individual User account and Udemy will collect information provided by the User or the Administrator.
 The Customer can customize the type of data requested to create an account, which may include the following:

-first name, last name, and email address required
+- first name, last name, and email address required

-photo, areas of interest, job skills, goals, and role (optionally provided by User or Customer)
+- photo, areas of interest, job skills, goals, and role (optionally provided by User or Customer)

-other personal data, as allowed by the Customer
+- other personal data, as allowed by the Customer

-Administrators may assign a User to a group membership.
+- Administrators may assign a User to a group membership.

-At the option of the Customer, the UB service may enable Administrators and Users to interact with others, including with instructors, teaching assistants, other students, and the Customer, by posting reviews about educational content, sending messages to or chatting with others, posting questions or answers, or posting other content.
+- Customers may choose whether Administrators and Users can interact with others (including with instructors, teaching assistants, and other students) by posting reviews about educational content, messaging or chatting, posting questions or answers, or posting other content.
 Posted content is stored by Udemy and may be publicly available or viewable by others, including Administrators, Users, or instructors and teaching assistants, depending on where the content is posted.

-At the option of the Customer, Administrators may enable the ability to “Share to Slack.”
-This optional feature allows Users to manually or automatically post a message to the Customer’s own instance of the Slack messaging service.
+- At the option of the Customer, Administrators may enable the ability to “Share to Slack.”
+This feature allows Users to manually or automatically post a message to the Customer’s own instance of the Slack messaging service.
 To enable this optional functionality, Customer's Slack administrators must grant Udemy the ability to read the full list of public channels, private channels, and users in the Customer’s Slack instance.
 These lists may include individuals in Customer’s Slack instance who are not UB Users.
 Slack user lists and channels are briefly cached before being automatically purged from Udemy's systems.

-Udemy stores information relating to the activities of Users as they use and interact with the UB services, such as content viewed, searched for, or accessed (and information relating to that content); interactions with instructors, teaching assistants, Administrators, and other Users; as well as answers, essays, and other items submitted by Users to satisfy the educational content requirements.
+- Udemy stores information relating to the activities of Users as they use and interact with the UB services, such as content viewed, searched for, or accessed (and information relating to that content); interactions with instructors, teaching assistants, Administrators, and other Users; as well as answers, essays, and other items submitted by Users to satisfy the educational content requirements.
 This information is linked to a User’s unique account ID and is shared with Customers via the Customer Account reporting tools or upon request of the Customer.

-The UB service enables Users to contact the Udemy Support Team for assistance or to report a problem, concern, potential abuse or other issues regarding the UB services or other users.
+- The UB service enables Users to contact the Udemy Support Team for assistance or to report a problem, concern, potential abuse, or other issues regarding the UB services or other users.
 Udemy may collect and store the User’s name, email address, location, operating system, IP address as well as the User’s activity on the Udemy platform and communications with the Udemy help desk team.
 Udemy may request additional information from Users in order to resolve any issue reported by a User or by another user.

-When a User uses the UB services, Udemy collects and stores certain information by automated means: (a) technical information about the User’s computer or wireless device, such as IP address, operating system type and version, unique device ID, browser, browser language, domain, and other operating systems or platform information.
+- When a User uses the UB services, Udemy collects and stores certain information by automated means: (a) technical information about the User’s computer or wireless device, such as IP address, operating system type and version, unique device ID, browser, browser language, domain, and other operating systems or platform information.
 This information is collected through the use of server log files and tracking technologies, such as: (i) cookies, which are small files that websites send to a computer or wireless device to uniquely identify a browser or mobile device or to store information in a browser setting; and (ii) other tracking technologies (see below for more detailed information).

 - IP addresses received from browsers or devices of Users may be used to determine the approximate location of Users.

-If a Customer makes purchases via credit card, Udemy collects certain data about the purchase (such as name and ZIP code) as necessary to process the order.
+- If a Customer makes purchases via credit card, Udemy collects certain data about the purchase (such as name and ZIP code) as necessary to process the order.
 Customers must provide certain payment and billing data directly to Udemy’s payment processing partners, including name, credit card information, billing address, and ZIP code.
 Udemy may also receive limited information, like the fact that Customers have a new card and the last four digits of that card, from payment service providers to facilitate payments.
 For security, Udemy does not collect or store sensitive cardholder data, such as full credit card numbers or card authentication data.

 2. Purpose of User Data Processing and Retention Period